osamja/webpy-todolist/README.md

 that allows the user to add items to a unordered list and then saves each

 entry to the database.
-I configured this with MySQL and I am sure this program
+I configured this with MySQL and the server will

-is far from perfect so user beware!
+run on your computer server.